CypherKingdom/Hackerrank/README.md

 ### C# Solutions
 - **String Manipulation**
   - [Designer PDF Viewer](designerPDFViewer.cs) - Calculate the area of highlighted text in a PDF viewer
+  - [Love Letter Mystery](loveLetterMystery.cs) - Calculate the minimum operations to convert a string to a palindrome
   - [Palindrome Index](palindromeIndex.cs) - Find which character to remove to make a string a palindrome
   - [Time Conversion](timeConversion.cs) - Convert 12-hour AM/PM format to 24-hour format